-- New residents can now avoid a 14-day transition period by obtaining a negative result text within three days prior to move-in. - Tests are either conducted in the the prospective resident's home, or family may bring the resident to the community for drive-by testing. - Between the time the test is conducted and before move-in, the new resident will be asked to refrain from visiting public areas and avoid group gatherings, practice social distancing and use a mask. - An additional test won't be needed if the new resident is coming from a location that's able to provide a negative results test within three days prior to move-in. - 2.
+- 1. New residents can now avoid a 14-day transition period by obtaining a test and negative results within three days prior to move-in. - Tests are either conducted in the prospective resident's home, or family may bring the resident to the community for drive-by testing. - Between the time the test is conducted and before move-in, the new resident will be asked to refrain from visiting public areas and avoid group gatherings, practice social distancing and use a mask. - An additional test won't be needed if the new resident is coming from a location that's able to provide a test and negative results within three days prior to move-in. - 2.
 If a new resident is unable (by choice or due to acute care setting, etc.) to obtain a test and negative results within three days, the new resident may proceed with move-in and will be tested within 24 hours.
-They will remain in the transition period until the first negative test is confirmed.
+They will remain in the transition period until a test and negative results are confirmed.